SMP Racing: FIA Formula 2 Championship

 SMP Racing never had their own team in the FIA Formula 2 Championship.
-However they still had a young driver program for young and upcoming Russian drivers such as Robert Shwartzman and Sergey Sirotkin.
+However, they still had a young driver program for young Russian drivers such as Robert Shwartzman and Sergey Sirotkin.

 The program was cancelled in May 2022 due to the FIA announcing requirements on Russian drivers competing in international motorsport.
 These rules were announced as a response to the Russian invasion of Ukraine.